Criminal Representation & Legal Aid

 Legal Aid funding is a source of government funding which can provide legal advice and/or representation by a lawyer for those who are unable to afford it.
 Legal Aid can be granted for both Magistrates and Crown Court matters.
-In order to receive this funding certain criteria must be met.
 The Legal Aid Agency will access your eligibility.
 In order for Legal Aid funding to be granted you must pass the following two tests:

 - The Interest of Justice Test: this assesses the merits of each case and will consider things such as whether there is a risk of conviction, personal circumstances and a person’s ability to understand court procedure.

 If you are unsuccessful in obtaining full Legal Aid funding you may be eligible for partial legal funding and ordered to make a contribution towards your costs.
 If you are above the threshold in terms of means we offer very competitive private paying fees for all criminal matters.
-Some matters we are able to offer fixed fees.
+For some matters, we are able to offer fixed fees.
 For further information contact our office today on 029 2045 8895.